 Unfortunately, this picture doesn’t look like it’s going to change anytime soon.
 The DfE’s predicted that the number of pupils in secondary schools will continue to rise as the population bulge primary schools have been experiencing since 2010, starts to move through the school system.
-Right now, there are 727,000 more pupils in schools than there were in 2009, stretching standard classroom dimensions to the max.

 The impact of space-related issues on schools UK-wide

 Larger classroom sizes and more pupils on site, leaves schools inevitably facing all sorts of resourcing problems, particularly increased workload pressures, staffing issues and budget challenges.
 And from a practical perspective, they physically have to find the space to cater for everybody come class time, playtime, free time and lunchtime.

 In fact, it’s lunch-times where schools are really feeling the pressure of accommodating everybody within their existing space and facilities, so much so, it’s not uncommon for:

 - Pupils to struggle to find somewhere to sit and eat their lunch

 - Canteen queues to spill out into the rest of the school

 - Pupils to be late back to class

 In 2019, we attended the Schools and Academies Show where 54% of senior school leaders admitted to us that lack of dining space was a ‘major issue’ for them right now.

 Lots of schools and colleges are building extensions…